Murders of John and Lois McCullough: Reaction

 Following the sentencing, Detective Superintendent Rob Kirby of Essex Police described McCullough as "an intelligent manipulator who chose to kill her parents callously, without a thought for them or those who continue to suffer as a result of their loss.
 The details of this case shock and horrify even the most experienced of murder detectives, let alone any right-thinking member of the public."
 Nicola Rice of the Crown Prosecution Service said the case was "truly disturbing" and had "left behind it a trail of devastation", adding "I can only hope that the sentence passed today will help those who loved and cared for Lois and John begin to heal."

 A joint statement was issued by the victims' family: "Our family has been left devastated and heartbroken at the deaths of our parents who were taken from us so cruelly.
 As we try to move forward with our lives, we will remember the happy times we enjoyed with them.
 Our Mum and Dad are forever in our hearts, and are loved and missed beyond any measure."

-Documentary
+Documentaries

 The case was the subject of the Channel 5 true crime documentary Killed By Our Daughter: The Virginia McCullough Murders, which aired on 12 November 2024.
 It was repeated on 17 November.
 The case is also the subject of the 2025 Paramount+ documentary Confessions of a Parent Killer.